OCDX/softwareEngFinalProj/UserDocumentation.md

 ![search_example](/UserDocImages/search_example.PNG)

-Clicking on a manifest row will redirect to the manifest view page for that manifest.
+Clicking on Select will redirect to the manifest view page for that manifest.

 ###Editing Manifest